Driving larger goods vehicles (LGV) on a car driving licence

 A category C1 driving licence is required to drive a mobile crane weighing between 3.5 and 7.5 tonnes and category C if over 7.5 tonnes.

 Driving an exempted goods vehicle is determined by its weight.
 Vehicles with a MAM weighing between 3.5 and 7.5 tonnes may be driven at age 18 years.
 Vehicles which weigh more than 7.5 tonnes can be driven from the age of 21 years.

 How are vehicles classified for driver licensing purposes?

 Categories of vehicles and their descriptions can be found on the link below.
-DVA can't give legal advice on how vehicles are classified but, generally speaking it depends on the weight of the vehicle or the number of passengers it can carry.
-Any queries should be emailed to:
+Driver & Vehicle Agency (DVA) can't give legal advice on how vehicles are classified but, generally speaking it depends on the weight of the vehicle or the number of passengers it can carry.

 - Motorcycles, cars and other vehicles you can ride or drive and minimum ages